shireenhamza/maximromanov.github.io/9_about.md

 * [_November, 2014_] Exploring Islamic Written Legacy: Computational Reading of _Hadiyyaŧ al-ʿārifīn_ @ Middle East Studies Association (MESA) Annual Meeting, Washington, D.C.

-* [_March, 2014_] Computational Processing of Toponymic Data from classical Arabic Sources @ Working with Text in a Digital Age, A Workshop @ Tufts University (the Perseus Project) (March 29, 2014).
+* [_March, 2014_] Computational Processing of Toponymic Data from classical Arabic Sources @ Working with Text in a Digital Age, A Workshop, Tufts University (the Perseus Project) (March 29, 2014).

-* [_February, 2014_] Visualizing Islamic Geography at Scale @ Data Big and Small: Computer Science, the Humanities and Social Science: Conversations between representatives from Leipzig, Northeastern, Princeton and Tufts, A Workshop @ Tufts University (the Perseus Project) (February 3-4, 2014).
+* [_February, 2014_] Visualizing Islamic Geography at Scale @ Data Big and Small: Computer Science, the Humanities and Social Science: Conversations between representatives from Leipzig, Northeastern, Princeton and Tufts, A Workshop, Tufts University and the Perseus Project (February 3-4, 2014).

 * [_October, 2013_] Abstract Models for Islamic History @ Digital Humanities and Islamic _&_ Middle Eastern Studies, Brown University, Providence, RI (October 24-25, 2013).  **Video recording** of this presentation is available @ Brown University's website:  [www.islamichumanities.org](http://mediacapture.brown.edu:8080/ess/echo/presentation/5da9b95b-c4d1-41e4-9f29-7516d2e4af18) > **Day One** (the presentation starts at 2:48:00; the Q_&_A at 3:51:30).